getify/You-Dont-Know-JS/scope-closures/apB.md

 ### Suggested: Buckets of Marbles

-The *Buckets of Marbles Exercise* could be solved like this:
+The *Buckets of Marbles Exercise* can be solved like this:

 ```js
 // RED(1)